rgomide/react-native-web-lessons/12-async-storage/README.md

 ### Suggestions for Screens:

-1. Home screen: Display a list of items retrieved from the API.
+1. `Home screen`: Display a list of items retrieved from the API.
 This screen should demonstrate the use of useState, useEffect, and useContext hooks.
-2. Detail screen: Display the details of an item selected from the Home screen.
+2. `Detail screen`: Display the details of an item selected from the Home screen.
 This screen should demonstrate the use of props to pass data between screens.
-3. Search screen: Allow users to search for items based on a keyword.
+3. `Search screen`: Allow users to search for items based on a keyword.
 This screen should demonstrate the use of TextInput and search functionality.
-4. Favorites screen: Display a list of items that have been marked as favorites by the user.
-This screen should demonstrate the use of AsyncStorage to persist data between sessions.
+4. `Favorites screen`: Display a list of items that have been marked as favorites by the user.
+This screen should demonstrate the use of `AsyncStorage` to persist data between sessions.
-5. Settings screen: Allow users to configure settings for the application.
+5. `Settings screen`: Allow users to configure settings for the application.
 This screen should demonstrate the use of checkboxes, switches, and other input components.
+Save these settings using `AsyncStorage`.

 ## References